solana-labs/governance-ui/README.md

+# governance-ui

+This repo still exists in archived form, but the maintained version has now relocated to: https://github.com/Mythic-Project/governance-ui

 ### Using custom Swap API endpoints

 You can set custom URLs via the configuration for any self-hosted Jupiter APIs, like the [V6 Swap API](https://station.jup.ag/docs/apis/self-hosted) or [Paid Hosted APIs](https://station.jup.ag/docs/apis/self-hosted#paid-hosted-apis) Here is an example: